iamtrask/iamtrask.github.io/_posts/2017-03-21-synthetic-gradients.markdown

 >>>>>>> e5ddf2e0fe2f72495c00542982a3756ff306b157
 <h2 class="section-heading">Part 6: Synthetic Gradients Based on Layer Output</h2>

-<p>Ok, so now we're going to use a very similar interface to the one above, except we're going to integrate what we learned about Synthetic Gradients into our Layer object (and rename it DNI).
+<p>Ok, so now we're going to use a very similar interface to the onee to integrate what we learned about Synthetic Gradients into our Layer object (and rename it DNI).
 First, I'm going to show you the class, and then I'll explain it.
 Check it out!</p>

 <pre class="brush:python">